def-gthill/kenpali/kenpali-json.md

 >> 42
 ```

-Names are defined in the order they appear in the defining expression.
+Names are defined in the order they appear in the block.
 It's an error to reference a name before it is defined.

 ```
 # Name used before assignment
 {
-    "defining": [
+    "defs": [
         ["foo", {"name": "baz"}],
         ["bar", {"literal": 42}],
         ["baz", {"name": "bar"}]